tythonco/tython-website/_drafts/senseless-soql.md

 Finally, if we manually swap the key prefixes on the inverse search (as the SOQL automagic from the initial search appears to be doing) then we *are* able to find the related `PermissionSetTabSetting` record! :raised_hands:

-So tying this back to the Symmetric Property of Equality, it would make sense that
+So tying this back to the *Symmetric Property of Equality*, it would make sense that

 `If TabDefinition.DurableId = PermissionSetTabSetting.Name, then PermissionSetTabSetting.Name = TabDefinition.DurableId`